-The Queen Elizabeth National Park (QENP) is Uganda’s most-visited National Park located in western Uganda, spanning the districts of Kasese, Kamwenge, Bushenyi and Rukungiri.
-Its location is approximately 376 kilometres (234 mi), by road, southwest of Kampala, Uganda’s capital and largest city.
-The town of Kasese lies just outside the northeastern edge of the park, while the town of Bushenyi, is situated just outside the park’s southeastern boundaries.
-The coordinates of the park are: 00 12S, 30 00E (Latitude:-0.2000; Longitude: 30.0000).
+Queen Elizabeth National Park is Uganda’s most-visited National Park located in western Uganda, spanning the districts of Kasese, Kamwenge, Bushenyi and Rukungiri.
+Its location is approximately 376 kilometers, by road, southwest of Kampala, Uganda’s capital and largest city.

 Do not hesitate to give us a call.
 We are an expert team and we are happy to talk to you.